 Once a teacher has successfully configured a TestOut EduApp integrated class in Canvas they should understand these 4 critical points.

 1. DO NOT create your class manually in TestOut.
 Instead, click one of your own TestOut assignment links inside of your Canvas class.
 This will cause a class to automatically be created in TestOut.
 Make sure to do this for each class.
 When you do, a class matching your Canvas class's name will be automatically created in your TestOut account.
-Don't rename it, archive it, or create a duplicate of it, at least until after your semester ends.
+Don't rename it, archive it, or create a duplicate of it, at least not until after your semester ends.

 2. Instruct your students NOT to manually create accounts on TestOut.com after they get their activation codes.
 Instead, instruct them to launch one of the links to a TestOut assignment within Canvas.
 When they click the link it will automatically create an account for them, put them in the right class, and prompt them for their activation code (or automatically apply a license in some cases).
 If students already have manually created or duplicate accounts, please see ‘Note 4’ below.